 Why Is It Important?

-A food handler license is essential because it is a legal requirement and because it helps protect your customers.
+A food handler license is essential because it is a legal requirement and helps protect your customers.
 Going through the training or education of a food handler permit will teach you and your employees about:

 - Proper sanitation